ttompk/pdf-to-database/README.md

 ## Proposed methodology
 #### Overview
+Manual
-1. Load PDF in directory ->
+1. Manually save PDFs to directory
+Auto, nightly
-2. Lock directory ->
+2. lock directory
-3. Read PDF, format data, save to database ->
+3. Read PDF, format data, save to database
-4. Repeat
+5. Read next file until empty
+6. Unlock directory

 ### Flow
 1. Manually save PDF to directory.
 Currently, files are downloaded from servicers and saved to MS OneDrive.
 A user manually downloads PDF files from servicers into a ‘downloads’ directory.
 If there are any emails this is easy to automate as well.
 This can be at any time, any day of the week.